webquarx/design-patterns/README.md

 #### Timeout
 The ```timeout``` specifies the maximum number of milliseconds allowed for each command to complete.
-If the timeout is reached before the command has completed, the command will fail with an exception.
+If the timeout is reached before the command has completed, the command will fail with 'Operation timeout' exception.

 ```typescript
 const invoker = new Invoker([/* commands */]);